UTATRocketry/FCOFFS/README.md

 3. Apply state limiter to improve stability. (i.e. pressure and temperature should be limited to within a reasonable range)

 ## Critical System Improvements
-1. Describe more components in the `componentClass`.
+1. Describe more components in the `ComponentClass`.
 Two-phase tank, pressurant tank, and flow controller (including regulator, critical orifice, venturi, etc.) should be the first ones to add.
 2. Should also allow component behaviours to be described by charts in addition to equations.
 3. More robust input checks.
 4. More human-readable output.